jupyter/docker-stacks/docs/using/common.md

 ### Additional runtime configurations

-- `-e GEN_CERT=yes` - Instructs the startup script to generate a self-signed SSL certificate and configure Jupyter Notebook to use it to accept encrypted HTTPS connections.
+- `-e GEN_CERT=yes` - Instructs the startup script to generate a self-signed SSL certificate.
+  Configures Jupyter Server to use it to accept encrypted HTTPS connections.
 - `-e DOCKER_STACKS_JUPYTER_CMD=<jupyter command>` - Instructs the startup script to run `jupyter ${DOCKER_STACKS_JUPYTER_CMD}` instead of the default `jupyter lab` command.
   See [Switching back to the classic notebook or using a different startup command][switch_back] for available options.
   This setting is helpful in container orchestration environments where setting environment variables is more straightforward than changing command line parameters.